sanketmukadamPySimpleGui/SanketMCPServer/README.md

 OPENAI_API_KEY="your_openai_api_key_here"
 OPENAI_MODEL="gpt-4-turbo" # Or another model like gpt-3.5-turbo
 OPENWEATHERMAP_API_KEY="your_openweathermap_api_key_here"

+# --- Application Users ---
+# A comma-separated list of users in the format "username:password".
+# These users will be able to log into the web client.
+APP_USERS="admin:supersecret123,sanket:password"

 # --- Database Connections ---
 # The application can connect to multiple databases defined by environment variables.